hfantin/simple-rest-mock/README.md

 USE_HTTPS= to use https CERTIFICATE_PATH=certs/simple-rest-mock.crt
 KEY_PATH=certs/simple-rest-mock.key
-ENDPOINTS= list of endpoints separated by ;
+ENDPOINTS= list of endpoints intercepted separated by ;
 ```

 ### Rest api for tests